Welcome...

 Terminal/Life Limiting Illness

-One to one in-person and online appointments are available which can be weekly, fortnightly or monthly depending on what you feel would work best for you.
+In-person sessions in Poole and online appointments are available which can be weekly, fortnightly or monthly depending on what you feel would work best for you.

 If you would like us to work together after our initial call, the cost of each in-person and online session is £58.00 per 50 minute session.